 On Friday March 23rd, President Trump signed the omnibus spending bill which included language for Generalized System of Preferences (GSP) renewal.
 GSP will be reinstated on April 23rd (30 days after enactment) and valid through December 31st, 2020.
 GSP will also apply retroactively to entries from January 1st through the reinstatement date.

-Economic activity in the manufacturing sector expanded in June for the fourth consecutive month, while the overall economy grew for the 85th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector expanded in March, and the overall economy grew for the 107th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.

 Recently, John Carr (MIQ President and CEO) answered several questions that were posed to 9 global 3PL leaders.
 An excerpt of John’s responses were featured in the article entitled “Take Me To Your Thought Leader”; currently found in the April/May edition of Global Trade magazine. >> Click here to access the entire article.

 President Trump Proposes Increased Tariffs on China Imports